pachyderm/pachyderm/doc/deployment/deploy_custom.md

     --dynamic-etcd-nodes 10
     [optional flags]
 ```
-Note that we enclosed the arguments that may contain characters that the shell could interpret in single-quotes.
+In the example command above, some of the arguments may contain characters that the shell could interpret in single-quotes.

 ### Additional flags

+This section describes all the additional flags that you can use to deploy a custom Pachyderm cluster.

 #### Local vs cluster roles

-The `--local-roles` flag is used to change the kind of role the `pachyderm` service account will use from cluster-wide (`ClusterRole`) to namespace-specific (`Role`).
+You can use the `--local-roles` flag to change the kind of role the `pachyderm` service account uses
+from cluster-wide (`ClusterRole`) to namespace-specific (`Role`).
-Using `--local-roles` will inhibit your ability to use a Pachyderm feature called [coefficient parallelism](http://docs.pachyderm.io/en/latest/reference/pipeline_spec.html#parallelism-spec-optional).
+Using `--local-roles` inhibits your ability to use the [coefficient parallelism](http://docs.pachyderm.io/en/latest/reference/pipeline_spec.html#parallelism-spec-optional) feature.
+After you set the `--local-roles` flag,
-You'll see this message in the `pachd` pod's logs on Kubernetes.
+you might see the following message in the `pachd` pod Kubernetes logs:

 ```
 ERROR unable to access kubernetes nodeslist, Pachyderm will continue to work but it will not be possible to use COEFFICIENT parallelism. error: nodes is forbidden: User "system:serviceaccount:pachyderm-test-1:pachyderm" cannot list nodes at the cluster scope